openobserve/openobserve/README.md

 ## Installation
 You would need ZO_ROOT_USER_EMAIL and ZO_ROOT_USER_PASSWORD environment variables when you start ZincObserve for the first time.
-You don't need them on subsequent runs of ZincSearch.
+You don't need them on subsequent runs of ZincObserve.

 Binaries can be downloaded from [releases page](https://github.com/zinclabs/zincobserve/releases) for appropriate platform.